tlin41390/MusicClassification/README.md

 Music Classification

 ## Reason for Topic:
 Music is cool.
-There are different files for music and visuals that would be really interesting to categorize and have the machine train a model based on a diverse dataset, and create a visualization for how the data interacts with each other.
+There are different files for music and visuals that are interesting to categorize by genre and train a machine learning model to classify this data set, and we further plan to create visualizations illustrating data relationships.

 ## Description of data:
 The data comes from the GTZAN Genre collection used in the paper "Musical genre classification of audio signals" by G. Tzanetakis and P. Cook.
-It holds .wav audio files, Mel Spectrogram images as .png files, and two .csv files which describe various features of the songs.
-There are over one-thousand song samples.
+It contains `.wav` audio files, Mel Spectrogram images as `.png` files, and two `.csv` files containing statistical features of the songs such as average tempo, rms chromatic shift, etc, over a three second and 30 second sample.
+There are over 9990 songs in this data set.

 ## Question we hope to answer:
 Given the variety of data, we will compare methods for classifying music.
-The first method will  be running the audio files through a machine learning model, and grouping them.
-Method two will be grouping based on the image files, and the third method will be using the data from the .CSV files.
+The first method will be classifiying the genre of audio files based on numerical features using machine learning, the second method classifying genres based on the Mel Spectrogram image files, and the third method classifiying genres from the raw `.wav` audio files.

 ## Communication Protocols:
 - Always commit work to personal branch.